MartynasM/git-hooks-helper/README.md

     # list_files                                         # shows list of all changed files

     # checks
-    check_ruby_syntax                                    # errors when ruby syntax has errors check_erb                                            # errors when ERB syntax has errors check_best_practices                                 # warnings when ruby best practices are violated warning_on "WTF?", "binding.pry", "<<<<<<<"          # warnings when any of these texts are present in any commited files warning_on "console.log", "debugger", {:in => [:js]} # warning when any of these texts are present in JS files
+    check_ruby_syntax                                    # errors when ruby syntax is invalid check_erb                                            # errors when ERB syntax is invalid check_slim                                           # errors when SLIM syntax is invalid check_haml                                           # errors when HAML syntax is invalid check_best_practices                                 # warnings when ruby best practices are violated warning_on "WTF?", "binding.pry", "<<<<<<<"          # warnings when any of these texts are present in any commited files warning_on "console.log", "debugger", {:in => [:js]} # warning when any of these texts are present in JS files